shuaibiyy/awesome-tf/README.md

 * [Production ChaosMonkey with Terraform](https://www.youtube.com/watch?v=CPI6W3LK0-g) - How DigitalOcean uses Terraform to run production integration tests.
 * [Terraform w/ Lee Trout](https://www.youtube.com/watch?v=p2ESyuqPw1A) - Focuses on development patterns and how to effectively structure Terraform code.
 * [Webinar: Multi-Cloud, One Command with Terraform](https://www.youtube.com/watch?v=adzqsywrJKk) - Provisioning hybrid cloud infrastructure using Terraform.
+* [How to Build Reusable, Composable, Battle tested Terraform Modules](https://www.youtube.com/watch?v=LVgP63BkhKQ) - Yevgeniy Brikman talks about how to write Terraform code so that it is reusable, composable and testable.
+The presentation focuses on Terraform modules, but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017)

 ## Editor Plugins